Meruert/flilia/backend/BACKEND-SETTING-UP.md

     Upon running the installer, select the following workloads depending on the apps you intend to test or work with:
     - .NET cross-platform development
     - Azure development (Optional) - It is optional but recommended in case you want to deploy to Docker hosts in Azure or use any other infrastructure in Azure.

+    It is also recommended to install extensions below for VS:
+    - ReSharper
     ```
 - [Visual Studio Code][vscode]
     ```
-    It is also recommended to install next extensions for VS Code:
+    It is also recommended to install extensions below for VS Code:
     - C# (id: ms-dotnettools.csharp)
     - Docker (id: ms-azuretools.vscode-docker)
     ```